 Selected Current Research Projects

-Polyselenophenes.
-One of the central dogmas of this field is that the polymers must be processable (e.g. by melting or more commonly dissolution) but they must also form a solid to function.
-The transition from the solvated state to the solid state has become one of the most challenging fundamental aspects in this field.
-Obtaining the desired solid-state structure at the macro to nanoscale is even more difficult.
-With this challenge in mind we have been developing block-copolymers with Se and S containing building block units.
+Polymer–assembly.
+Polymers must be processable (i.e. by melting or, more commonly, by dissolution) but they must also form a solid to have a tangible function.
+The transition from the melted and/or solvated state to the solid state has become one of the most challenging fundamental aspects in the electronic polymers field.
+Obtaining the desired solid-state structure at the nanoscale is even more difficult.
+With this challenge in mind we are developing new polymers – block copolymers – wherein each macromolecular block contains a unique heterocycle.
 Block copolymers contain long domains of two (or more) repeating units.
-In the solid-state the units may de-mix and this leads to a rational way of controlling the structure of the solid.
-We initially synthesized novel selenophene-thiophene block copolymers and reported the unprecedented discovery that blocks varying by only an element undergo phase-separation (JACS, 2010; highlight by Nature Chem: “Conjugated polymers… have useful electronic and optical properties and the potential for widespread use in many devices.
-The ease with which they can be processed gives them advantages over traditional solid-state inorganic materials… Controlling their morphology on the nanoscale is crucial to controlling their properties.
-Now, Dwight Seferos and colleagues… have made conjugated copolymers… that phase separate”) Distinct crystallization properties for thiophene and selenophene drive this form of phase-separation (Chem.
-Sci.
-2011; w/cover).
-Nanostructures of selenophene-thiophene polymers can be used to align spherical nanocrystals into hierarchical structures for energy-transfer.
-We have also fabricated solar cells, and found that the thermal stability of the cells improve, which we attribute to this unique polymer structure.
-More recently we have focused on mixing crystalline co-polymers with amorphous electron acceptors.
-We have shown that they retain a pure polymer phase and have used this to control the phase purity of a polymer solar cell for the first time (Adv.
-Mater.
-2015).
-We are continuing both the fundamental study of these polymers and developing new architectures.
+In the solid-state the units de-mix and this leads to a rational way of controlling the structure of the solid.
+We initially synthesized selenophene-thiophene block copolymers and reported the unprecedented discovery that blocks varying by only a single element undergo phase-separation (highlight by Nature Chem).
+We subsequently found that when these polymers are used in solar cells the thermal stability of the cells improves, which we attribute to this unique polymer structure.
+We have also found that their phase behavior challenges the notion that long polymers are required to effect de-mixing.
+Work remains to develop new polymers with more complex architectures.